 Funicular Access Control System

-One project, four routes, one team.
-The calculator compares all configurations and turns strategic choice into measurable parameters.
+One project, four delivery routes, one team.
+The calculator compares all configurations and turns the route-selection decision into measurable parameters.

-# Project Choice Functions Total Labor Duration Delivery Model Verdict
+# Project Choice Functions Labor Intensity Duration Delivery Model Verdict

-2 Unified Metropolitan Transit Control System TA→PP→TP→WP→IM 11 10 639 pd 5.70 yrs Full Turnkey Closed Path
+2 Unified Metropolitan Transit Management System TA→PP→TP→WP→IM 11 10,639 p-d 5.70 yrs Full contractor delivery Closed Path

-4 Bus & Trolleybus (BT) Access Control Fast Track TWP only 6 2 287 pd 1.22 yrs Pure Dev Contract Shared Delivery
+4 Bus and Trolleybus Access Control System — Fast Track TWP only 6 2,287 p-d 1.22 yrs Vendor development scope Shared Delivery

 Glossary

-The method is based on a one-to-one correspondence between engineering lifecycle stages (waterfall model) and product maturity stages (modern development model).
-This correspondence is the core of the patent-pending method.
+The method is based on a one-to-one correspondence between engineering lifecycle stages in the waterfall model and product maturity stages in the modern development model.
+This correspondence is the core of the deterministic engineering method.

 Abbr.
-Engineering Stage Product Stage Product Maturity Meaning for VC
+Engineering Stage Product Stage Product Maturity Engineering Meaning

-TA Technical Assignment Discovery / Requirements Baseline Requirements Baseline Scope is formally defined.
-You know what you are funding.
+TA Technical Assignment Discovery / Requirements Baseline Requirements baseline The scope is formally defined and ready for engineering planning.

-PP Preliminary Project Prototype (conceptual) Conceptual Maturity First tangible artifact.
-Concept is verifiable.
-First checkpoint.
+PP Preliminary Project Prototype (conceptual) Conceptual maturity The first tangible artifact.
+The concept is verified.
+The first checkpoint.

-TP Technical Project MVP (technical form) Technical Maturity of MVP Core architecture is proven.
-Engineering foundation is ready.
+TP Technical Project MVP (technical form) Technical MVP maturity The baseline architecture is proven.
+The engineering foundation is ready.

-WP Working Project Release Candidate Full Engineering Maturity Feature-complete.
+WP Working Project Release Candidate Full engineering maturity Functionally complete.
 Ready for acceptance testing.

-TWP Techno-Working Project Release Candidate (without MVP) Combined Implementation Maturity TP + WP merged into one stage.
-Faster path, fewer artifacts.
+TWP Technical Working Project Release Candidate (without MVP) Combined implementation maturity TP + WP are combined into one stage.
+Faster route, fewer artifacts.

-Total Integral Stage All selected stages combined Full Lifecycle Maturity Total labor and duration for the chosen configuration (Choice).
+Total Integral stage All selected stages together Full-cycle maturity Total labor intensity and duration for the selected configuration.

-pd person-days Unit of labor intensity.
-1 pd = 1 developer working 1 day.
+p-d person-days A labor-intensity unit.
+1 p-d = 1 developer working for 1 day.

-FTE Full-Time Equivalent Number of full-time developers assigned to a stage.
+FTE Full-time equivalent The number of full-time developers assigned to a stage.

-Choice Stage Configuration Selected combination of engineering stages for a given project.
+Choice Stage configuration The selected combination of engineering stages for a specific project.

-The correspondence between engineering stages and product stages is established through the concept of product maturity level — the universal parameter at the core of the patent-pending method (Patent Pending — Ukraine).
-Any known waterfall estimation algorithm (COCOMO, GOST-based, ISO/IEC 15504) can be applied to modern product or Agile models through this correspondence.
+The correspondence between engineering stages and product stages is established through the concept of product maturity level — a universal parameter at the core of the deterministic engineering method.
+Any known waterfall-based estimation algorithm, including COCOMO, GOST-based methods, or ISO/IEC 15504, can be applied to modern product or Agile models through this correspondence.